hddaghigh/NDVI-calculation/README.md

 # NDVI calculation and visualization

-A simple python script for calculating NDVI values from earth observation multispectral data.
-Rasterio and numpy libraries are required.
+A simple python script for calculating The normalized difference vegetation index (NDVI) values from earth observation multispectral data.
+NDVI is an indicator of vegetation health based on how plants reflect certain ranges of the electromagnetic spectrum.

 ## Set up new virtual environment
 To create a virtual environment: